mattiadri/region_growing_on_medical_imaging/README.md

 ### Usage

-This will exstimate the threshold on training data
+This will exstimate the threshold on training data:

 ```python
 python3 main.py